sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/state-space-extraction-dpsim.md

 Supported composite components are expanded by one level during contributor discovery.
 Their immediate MNA subcomponents provide the state-space contributions, while the composite parent remains part of the simulation and retains its normal MNA stamping.
+Nested composites are currently unsupported.

 Other component types are rejected explicitly when state-space extraction is enabled.

 # Usage

-In C++, state-space extraction can be enabled for an EMT simulation as follows:
+In C++, state-space extraction can be enabled as follows.
+The example below uses EMT Ph3; replace `Domain::EMT` with `Domain::DP` for DP Ph1:

 ```cpp
 Simulation sim("Example");